-We carried out more than 100 emergency response exercises in 2014, involving a range of scenarios and different response teams.
-We trained and assured the competency of 12 on scene commanders and identified and trained 11 new members of the incident management team.
+We carried out more than 100 emergency response exercises, involving a range of scenarios and different response teams.
+We trained and assured the competency of on scene commanders and identified and trained a new members of the incident management team.

-Following months of planning and discussion, we facilitated a full-day emergency response exercise in September during which the Georgia and Azerbaijan government deployed their own human and physical resources.
+Following months of planning and discussion, we facilitated a full-day emergency response exercises during which the Georgia and Azerbaijan government deployed their own human and physical resources.

 It involved the entire BP regional crisis management system, with the participation of the BP Georgia incident management, site response, country support and business support teams.